jtleek/datasharing/README.md

 This could be for example survey responses where the choices are: poor, fair, good.
 [Categorical data](http://en.wikipedia.org/wiki/Categorical_variable) are data where there are multiple categories, but they aren't ordered.
 One example would be sex: male or female.
 [Missing data](http://en.wikipedia.org/wiki/Missing_data) are data that are missing and you don't know the mechanism.
 You should code missing values as `NA`.
-[Censored data](http://en.wikipedia.org/wiki/Censoring_(statistics\)) are data where you know the missingness mechanism on some level.
+[Censored data](http://en.wikipedia.org/wiki/Censoring_(statistics\)) are data where you know the missing mechanism on some level.
 Common examples are a measurement being below a detection limit or a patient being lost to follow-up.
 They should also be coded as `NA` when you don't have the data.
 But you should also add a new column to your tidy data called, "VariableNameCensored" which should have values of `TRUE` if censored and `FALSE` if not.
 In the code book you should explain why those values are missing.
 It is absolutely critical to report